AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/ts-click-the-teamnames.png)

-On clicking the team, you can view the members in it and the corresponding details for the selected skill like if&nbsp; enrolled, the status (whether in progress or achieved), and the completion date if set.
+On clicking the team, you can view the members in it and the corresponding details for the selected skill like if  enrolled, the status (whether in progress or achieved), and the completion date if set.

 ![](assets/on-clicking-the-teamnames.png)

 On selecting the values for a team under the enrollment, achieved, and in progress column, you can view the number of users who have enrolled to the skill.
-You can also view the date on which the user had enrolled to the skill, the status, and completion date if the skill was completed by the user.&nbsp;
+You can also view the date on which the user had enrolled to the skill, the status, and completion date if the skill was completed by the user.

 ![](assets/ts-click-on-valuesunderskillstatus.png) ![](assets/1-solid-line.png)

 ## Export report {#Exportreport-1}

-* Click **Actions **> **Export** to export the data as an excel file.&nbsp;
+* Click **Actions **> **Export** to export the data as an excel file.

 ![](assets/export-report.png)